Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Formulation

-We solve \eqref{eq:strong_diff}--\eqref{eq:model3} subject to the initial condition $c_0(x, \, 0, \, \chi, \, 0) = 1$ to illustrate the dependence of the bulk concentration field on the intermediate time scale $T$ in figure \ref{fig:int}(\textit{a}); convergence to a steady state for different values of $\theta = \sigma$ is illustrated using $c_0(\phi_x, \, T, \, \chi, \, \tau)$ in figure \ref{fig:int}(\textit{b}).
-The initially uniform concentration falls to an equilibrium state, periodic over the unit cell, in which the positive gradient ($c_{0x}> 0$) in $\mathcal{D}_1$ generates an interfacial stress opposing the mean flow.
-The time taken to reach a steady state increases with $\theta$ and $\sigma$.
-However, as our primary objective is to investigate surfactant transport over the full length of the channel, we assume that the leading-order solution is close to equilibrium and the concentration field no longer depends on the intermediate time $T$, i.e. $\Gamma_{0} = \Gamma_{0}(x, \, \chi, \, \tau)$ and $c_{0} = c_{0}(x, \, \chi, \, \tau)$.
-As the concentration field does not depend on $T$, from \eqref{eq:strong_diff_flux}, we have that $K_{0x} = 0$ in $\mathcal{D}_1$ and $\mathcal{D}_2$, and therefore the problem in each period simplifies to finding $c_{0} = c_{0}(x; \, K_0)$ and $\Gamma_{0} = \Gamma_{0}(x; \, K_0)$ for a given surfactant flux $K_0 = K_0(\chi, \, \tau)$.
-Hence, we solve the steady moderate-exchange equations from \citet{tomlinson2023laminar}, given by
+We solve \eqref{eq:strong_diff}--\eqref{eq:model3} subject to the initial condition $c_0(x, \, 0, \, \chi, \, 0) = 1$ to illustrate the dependence of the bulk concentration field on the intermediate time scale $T$ in figure \ref{fig:int}(\textit{a}); convergence to a steady state for different values of $\theta = \zeta$ is illustrated using $c_0(\phi_x, \, T, \, \chi, \, \tau)$ in figure \ref{fig:int}(\textit{b}).
+The initially uniform concentration falls to an equilibrium state, periodic over the unit cell, in which the positive gradient ($c_{0x}> 0$) in $\mathcal{D}_1$ generates an interfacial stress opposing the mean flow. \st{The discontinuities in $c_{0x}$ are related to the use of a long-wave theory, which does not resolve the inner problems near the contact lines.} The time taken to reach a steady state increases with $\theta$ and $\zeta$.
+However, as our primary objective is to investigate surfactant transport over the full length of the channel, we assume that the leading-order solution is close to equilibrium and the concentration field no longer depends on the intermediate time $T$, i.e. $\Gamma_{0} = \Gamma_{0}(x, \, \chi, \, \tau)$ and $c_{0} = c_{0}(x, \, \chi, \, \tau)$. \st{As the concentration field does not depend on $T$, from \eqref{eq:strong_diff_flux}, $K_{0x} = 0$ in $\mathcal{D}_1$ and $\mathcal{D}_2$, and therefore the problem in each period simplifies to finding $c_{0} = c_{0}(x; \, K_0)$ and $\Gamma_{0} = \Gamma_{0}(x; \, K_0)$ for a given surfactant flux $K_0 = K_0(\chi, \, \tau)$ that is uniform along each periodic cell.} Hence, we solve the steady moderate-exchange equations from \citet{tomlinson2023laminar}, given by

 subject to the steady surfactant flux conditions \refstepcounter{equation} and boundary conditions given in \eqref{eq:model3}.